brunny-eth/recipes-expo/docs/CURSOR_CONTEXT.md

 - **Stateless**: All Express routes are serverless; no in-memory persistence across requests.
 - **Modularity**: Use `/api/routes/<feature>.ts` for related endpoints.
 - **Error Handling**: Return meaningful JSON errors and HTTP status codes.
+- **Write Tests as New Code is Implemented, when needed**: Don't delete tests because they fail; problem-solve the test or the function

 ## File Structure
 ```